mojomojo1/bootkon/docs/labs/5_dataplex.md

 Lab Instructions

-1. Go to Profile section in Dataplex
+1. Go to the <walkthrough-spotlight-pointer locator="semantic:({link 'Profile, 1 of 2'})">Profile</walkthrough-spotlight-pointer> section in Dataplex
-2. Click on +CREATE DATA PROFILE SCAN
+2. Click <walkthrough-spotlight-pointer locator="semantic:({button 'Create data profile scan'})">+CREATE DATA PROFILE SCAN</walkthrough-spotlight-pointer>
-3. Display Name: bootkon-dprofile-fraud-prediction for example
+3. Display Name: `bootkon-profile-fraud-prediction` for example
 4. Optionally add a description.
-For example, data profile scans for fraud detection predictions
+For example, "data profile scans for fraud detection predictions"
 5. Leave the “browse within dataplex lakes” option turned off
-6. Click on browse to filter on data_prediction  bigquery table (Dataset: bootkon_raw_zone).
+6. Click on browse to select the `data_prediction` bigquery table (Dataset: bootkon_raw_zone).
-*IMAGE*

-7. Select data_prediction bigquery table
+7. Select `data_prediction` bigquery table
-8. Choose “entire data” as scope of the data profiling job
+8. Choose “Entire data” in the dropdown as the scope for the data profiling job
-9. Choose All data on sampling size
+9. Choose "All data" in the sampling size dropdown
-10. Turn on publishing option
+10. Select the checkbox for "Publish results to BigQuery and Dataplex Catalog UI"
-11. Choose on demand schedule
+11. Choose On-demand schedule
-12. Click on continue, leave the rest as default and click on create.
+12. Click <walkthrough-spotlight-pointer locator="semantic:({button 'Continue'})">Continue</walkthrough-spotlight-pointer>, leave the rest as default and click <walkthrough-spotlight-pointer locator="semantic:({button 'Create'})">Create</walkthrough-spotlight-pointer>

 It will take a couple of minutes for the profiling to show up on the console.

 *IMAGE*

-13. Click on the bootkon-dprofile-fraud-prediction profile and click on RUN NOW.
+13. Click on the `bootkon-profile-fraud-prediction` profile and click on RUN NOW.
 14. Click on Job ID and monitor the job execution.
 15. Notice what the job is doing.
-The Job should succeed in less than 10 minutes.
+The job should succeed in less than 10 minutes.
 16. Explore the data profiling results of the CLASS column name.
 We have less than 0.1% of fraudulent transactions.
 Also notice that predicted_class of type RECORD were not fully profiled, only the percentage of null and unique values were correctly profiled.
 Refer to the supported data types here.
 *IMAGE*
 17. As they train further and continuously the fraud detection ML models, data professionals would like to set up an automatic check on data quality and be notified when there are huge discrepancies between predicted_class  and CLASS values.
 This is where Dataplex data quality could help the team.